kenareb/NukeBinObj/README.md

 ### Option 1: Direct Download (Recommended)

-1. Download the latest release from the [Releases page](https://github.com/yourusername/NukeBin/releases)
+1. Download the latest release from the [Releases page](https://github.com/kenareb/NukeBinObj/releases)
 2. Extract the executable
 3. Run: `NukeBin.exe <path>`

+**Note:** Releases will be available after creating the first release tag.
+For now, use Option 3 to build from source.

 ### Option 2: PowerShell Installer